-The local community action agency, the Lincoln Action Program, is a non-profit organization that is committed to helping low and moderate income individuals and families in Lancaster County, Nebraska.
+The local community action agency, the Lincoln Action Program, is a non-profit organization that is committed to helping low and moderate income families in Lancaster County, Nebraska.
 The organization provides families and individuals with low incomes cash grants and other resources that they need to make it thru short term hardships and also thrive over the long term.

 - Utility and heating bill help is offered by the Lancaster County community action agency.
 In addition to above, through the LES Energy Voucher Program as well as the "Gift of Warmth" program, applicants may receive vouchers and cash grants that are used to help pay heating and energy bills.
 The assistance provided is a one time grant, and it will average $300 per household.

 - Emergency financial assistance may be offered.
 If an individual or family needs any type of emergency assistance, the community action agency will not only provide what is necessary for the applicant to help them work through immediate crisis, but even more importantly they will provide them with the tools and knowledge that is necessary to keep from needing that help again and what is needed for long term success.

-Some of the emergency assistance that LAP provides includes aid for many basic needs, including housing stability, food and clothing, utility efficiency, health care, prescriptions, medical services, parenting, and child care.
+Some of the emergency assistance that LAP provides includes resources for many basic needs, including housing stability, food and clothing, or utility efficiency.
+Or get free health care, prescriptions, medical services, parenting, and child care.
 Many low income and uninsured benefit for these financial assistance and health resources.
 Read more on free health care.

 - Eviction prevention can be combined with rent help or government grants.
 This Landlord/Tenant assistance program focuses on preventing and stopping evictions, encourages and supports landlord & tenant mediation, and also provides information regarding landlord/tenant rights and obligations.
 The activities offered by the program work towards keeping families housed and it will also help them to develop the skills and knowledge that is needed to avert future housing crises.